Little Beans Program

 The Program Goals:

-Starting on Sunday, June 2, parents will sign their children up for the program at the Little Beans market tent.
+Starting on Sunday June 1, 2025 parents will sign their children up for the program at the Little Beans market tent.
 Once signed up, each child will receive a token to exchange for a produce item or food plant of their choice from a number of participating vendors.
-A reusable Little Beans shopping bag will be provided to each child, promoting the program and our generous sponsor Apple Dental.
-A large thanks also goes out to Glass Half Full for being another one of our 2023 sponsors for this great program and donating over $350.
-Families will be encouraged to bring the bag to the market weekly when they come to do their shopping.
-To date, we have had over 600 kids enroll in the program.
+A guided activity will take place on Thursdays at 5pm and Sundays at 12pm.
+To date, we have had over 800 kids enroll in the program.

 Little Beans extends beyond the weekly farmers' market experience.
 Membership to the program will include access to other programming as it becomes available, like workshops and other educational opportunities.
 Little Beans hopes to connect the children to how their food is grown and illuminate all the interesting steps between farm and table.